AbdulDevHub/Huffman-Compression/README.md

-# Huffman-Compression
+# Huffman Compression [Compress And Uncompress Any File]

 <img height="400" src="https://static.javatpoint.com/python/images/huffman-coding-using-python.png">

 ## Overview

-This repository contains the code for a Python program that uses fake phone & billing data for customers to plot them on the map.
-It also allows you to filter and access their individual data.
+This repository contains the code for a Python program that uses the Huffman Compression Algorithm to compress and uncompress any file using the console.

-## Features

-- **Data Visualization**: Plots customer data on a map using their phone & billing information.
-- **Data Filtering**: Allows you to filter and access individual customer data.

 ## Technologies Used